-In the recent weeks we have gone through the protection options for Anita and her business partner Brad, this will look at their position 15 years on with them both now being 60.
-We also look at how they plan to protect their families, with a focus on inheritance tax considerations.
+In the recent weeks we have gone through the protection options for Anita and Brad, this will look at their position 15 years on with them both now being 60.
+We will also look at how they plan to protect their families, with a focus on inheritance tax considerations.

 They have successfully grown their business, Funny Bones Physiotherapy Limited, and have made the decision to sell the company before retiring.
 Throughout their working careers they have implemented protection policies such as personal life insurance, relevant life cover, shareholder protection, income protection, family income benefit, critical illness cover, and in doing so they have protected themselves, their families and the business.